visidata/visidata.org/blog/2020/row-major.md

 This is the fundamental issue behind [#413](https://github.com/saulpw/visidata/issues/413) and why it can't be fixed.

-However, armed with this information, we can make cleaner choices within VisiData, and understand other implications this can have for different loaders and commands.

-For example, this is why working with the pandas loader (or any columnar store like raw parquet files) can be tricky.
+This is also why working with the pandas loader (or any columnar store like raw parquet files) can be tricky.
 You have the hammering of row-oriented semantics around a lower level functionality or storage layer that is fundamentally column-oriented.
 It's awkward and carries a stiff performance penalty.
 VisiData is designed for loading and filtering over aggregating and saving.

 In the future, perhaps pandas should be a completely different kind of **Sheet**.
 A **TableSheet** would actually be the row-oriented sheet, and there's another **ColumnSheet** that's column-oriented.
-Operations would be implemented differently, and maybe different ones are available.
+Operations would be implemented differently, and maybe different ones would be available.

+However, in the meanwhile, with this awareness we can make cleaner choices within VisiData, and understand other implications this can have for different loaders and commands.

 [Written by Saul Pwanson 2020-06-17]
 [Edited by Anja Boskovic 2020-06-17]